AbhinavA10/ML-courses/Building-DL-Model-TF/README.md

 ## Applying RNNs to Language Modelling

-Language modelling is a gateway to applications such as Speech recognition, Machine Translation, Image capitioning
+Language modelling is a gateway to applications such as Speech recognition, Machine Translation, Image captioning

 Language Modeling is the process of assigning probabilities to sequences of words.
 - e.g. next word prediction